yumyai/vsearchpipeline/docs/output.md

 Samples are then dereplicated per sample using `fastq_uniques`, resulting in a dereplicated fasta per sample.
 All dereplicated reads are then combined in one channel (`all.concat.fasta`) to be dereplicated again (default minunique=2), resulting in `all.derep.fasta`.
 This dereplicating process is performed twice since the dereplication is more efficient if first performed at sample-level - in other words, the first round per sample is mostly for compression purposes.

-The `cluster_unoise` function is used to denoise fasta sequences with the defaults for minsize (8) and alpha (2) as defined by VSEARCH itself, resulting in `asvs.clustered.fasta`.
+The `cluster_unoise` function is used to denoise fasta sequences with the VSEARCH defaults for minsize (8) and alpha (2), resulting in `asvs.clustered.fasta`.
+ASVs are then sorted using `sortbysize` and singletons are removed (minsize set at 2), resulting in `asvs_nonsingle.fasta`.
 Chimeras are removed using the `uchime3_denovo` method that uses the UNOISE version 3 algorithm by Robert Edgar.
 Both chimeras that are filtered out (`chimeras.fasta`) and ASVs without chimeras (`asvs_nonchimeras.fasta`), labelled with `ASV_` followed by a number, are saved.
 Using global pairwise alignment with `usearch_global`, target sequences `all.concat.fasta` are compared to `asv_nonchimeras.fasta`.

 ### MAFFT